JohnTelford/GPT/docs/References/iterative_development/cdn_deploy.md

 ## Preview

-As team members makes changes to their repository clone, they may deploy their local cloned repository to a private [Preview](#preview) Internet website for stakeholders to quickly view and give feedback.
+As team members makes changes to their repository clone, they may deploy their local cloned repository to a private [Private Preview Website](#preview) Internet website for stakeholders to quickly view and give feedback.

-The repository guardian and other team members evaluating pull requests may deploy them to a private Internet website for stakeholders to preview and give feedback.
+The repository guardian and other team members evaluating pull requests may deploy them to a private Internet website for stakeholders to Private Preview Website and give feedback.

-When the pull request team and stakeholders are satisfied the updated production changes are ready for deployment, the repository guardian deploys the updated production version of the website to a private [preview](#preview) Internet website for stakeholders to preview and give feedback.
+When the pull request team and stakeholders are satisfied the updated production changes are ready for deployment, the repository guardian deploys the updated production version of the website to a private [Private Preview Website](#preview) Internet website for stakeholders to preview and give feedback.
 When the stakeholders are satisfied with the updated production version, the repository guardian deploys the updated production version of the website to the Internet